3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

        - lowrdist    : 100
       Models where clustered into 0 clusters

-One can select parts of the models by:
+Select a subset of all the generated models:

 ::